Research Computing Help Request

 Scientific Application Consultant, HPC Team

-Anita’s work experience brings over 30 years of supporting clients and services for central IT, specifically high-performance computing (HPC) over the past 5 years.
+Anita’s work experience brings over 30 years of supporting clients and services for central IT, specifically high-performance computing (HPC) since 2011.
 Her efforts and interests are vital in making HPC a transparent resource for advances in research computing.
 As an XSEDE Campus Champion, Anita seeks to assist researchers to understand available resources, locally and nationally.
 She assists researchers with technical questions and problems in areas of computing on the cluster to solve compilation, runtime, and scaling problems, assist with planning, testing, documenting and training for all clusters, document processing with TeX and LaTeX, and oversees outreach and educational workshops for research computing.
 Anita has a BA and Master’s in Computer and Information Sciences, and Master’s in Information Systems and Technology Management — all from the University of Delaware.